mendix/docs/releasenotes/platform-portal/index.md

 ### Improvements

-* Posting comments to a discussion on the Buzz would sometimes take an quite a long time to complete.
-We made a change so that comments now appear almost instantly after hitting the ‘Post Comment’ button.
+* Posting comments to a discussion on the Buzz sometimes took a long time to complete.
+We made a change so that comments now appear almost instantly after hitting the **Post Comment** button.
 This change will also speed up completing sprints with stories which have associated feedback items.

 ### Fixes

-* We fixed an issue where invitation dialogs would be shown twice in some situations.
+* We fixed the issue where invitation dialogs would be shown twice in some situations.
 They are now shown just once.

+## April 1st, 2017

+* We added list backups/download backup operations to the [Deploy API](https://docs.mendix.com/apidocs-mxsdk/apidocs/deploy-api#DeployAPI-ListBackups).
+* We fixed the status page link in alert emails.
+* We updated the **Security** link from the Deploy/Operate tabs.
+It now goes to the same page on all pages in the platform.
+* We fixed the issue where the Free Apps backups page was very slow or resulted in an error in some cases.
+* We fixed the issue where the log viewer for Free Apps did not escape HTML, so if the application logged plain HTML, it was interpreted in the browser.
+* We fixed the issue where simultaneous snapshot restore jobs from the same environment to two others could lock one of the environments.
+* We updated links from *world.mendix.com* to *docs.mendix.com*.

 ## March 20th, 2017